-According to the Centers for Disease Control and Prevention (CDC), 29 people die every day in avoidable drunk driving accidents nationwide.
-This is in addition to the thousands of drunk driving accident victims who are seriously injured each year.
+According to the Centers for Disease Control and Prevention (CDC), 29 people die every day in avoidable impaired driving accidents nationwide.
+This is in addition to the thousands of drunk driving car accident victims who are seriously injured each year.

 April 1 marks the beginning of National Alcohol Awareness Month.
 Lerner and Rowe Injury Attorneys encourages you to drink responsibly and educate yourself about the risks of driving under the influence.